 Many organizations are drawn to the idea of an open plan office because they believe people working in close proximity can more easily share ideas and spontaneously solve problems.
 But that same open plan office can also stymie tasks that require deeper thinking and higher levels of concentration.
 Individual work is complex and idiosyncratic; there is no one-size-fits-all approach to accommodate it.
 Our primary research indicates that the best support can change based on an individual’s work activity, mood, and desired level of concentration.
 Therefore, it’s important to not only offer a range of Haven configurations, but also to vary degrees of individual control within the setting (things like lighting, privacy, sound, and ergonomic support).
-Supporting individuals and their work—even if that’s simply a quiet, contemplative moment—is critical to the success of any organization, and makes Havens essential within a Living Office.
+Supporting individuals and their work—even if that’s simply a quiet, contemplative moment—is critical to the success of any organization, and makes Havens essential.

 1. Control Distractions

 Keeping distractions at bay is critical to sustaining a creative work flow.
 In this Haven, the door and partitions keep auditory distractions down, absorptive materials prevent sounds from reverberating inside, and window treatments afford control of visual distractions.